6 Important Steps to Microchipping Your Pet

 Check to see if your pet is already microchipped.
 You can do this for free at a veterinary office or animal shelter.
 Make sure the person scanning your pet is using a universal scanner (one that reads all chip frequencies), so the chip isn’t missed.

 If a chip is detected, copy down the number and look it up at petmicrochiplookup.org to get contact info for the chip’s registry.
-Don’t worry – no matter which company sold the chip, you can always register it for free on the Found Animals Microchip Registry.

 Having your pet microchipped is just one step in keeping your pet safe if he’s ever lost.
 The other equally important step is keeping an external ID on your pet at all times.